Citrus at a Glance

 Citrus County, once known for its citrus, has only one remaining commercial grove as a result of the "Big Freeze" of 1894-95.
 Its wild jagged coast-vast areas of salt marsh and hardwood swamp-is mostly in conservation.
 Four paved roads intersect its coast, one of Florida's prime spots for fishing spotted sea trout, redfish, cobia, grouper, Spanish mackerel, shark, black drum, bluefish, and tarpon.
 Its one accessible beach is full-facility Fort Island Gulf Beach, with a 1/4-mile of sand and seasonal lifeguards.
 Also on the gulf is Hernando Beach, a grassy county park.

 Internationally known Crystal River National Wildlife Refuge is fed by more than 30 natural springs, the headwaters of Crystal River.
-The warm water flows into crystal clear Kings Bay's 46 acres of islands, an inviting winter habitat for West Indian Manatees.
+The warm water flows into crystal clear Kings Bay's 46 acres of islands, an inviting winter habitat for Florida manatees.
 It is the only place in the country where people can swim with manatees.
-State lands include Homosassa Springs Wildlife State Park with an underwater manatee observatory; Crystal River Archeological State Park, which commemorates mound-building Native Americans; and Crystal River Preserve State Park with 20 miles of trails, undisturbed islands, inlets, and forests.
+State lands include Homosassa Springs Wildlife State Park with an underwater manatee observatory; Crystal River Archaeological State Park, which commemorates mound-building Native Americans; and Crystal River Preserve State Park with 20 miles of trails, undisturbed islands, inlets, and forests.
 The Marjorie Harris Carr Cross-Florida Greenway 100-mile trail of pristine green wilderness crosses the state east to west from St. Johns River to Withlacoochee Bay Trail in Citrus on the gulf.

 Conservation areas here include St. Martins Marsh Aquatic Preserve fed by Homosassa River and Crystal River from first magnitude springs.
 Salt marshes, mud flats, oyster bars, mangrove islands and seagrass beds host white pelicans, star coral and loggerhead sponges.
 Homosassa Wildlife Management Area in the Withlacoochee State Forest offers forested wetlands and pastures for hunting, wildlife viewing and exploration.